rcompton/ryancompton.net/_posts/2014-06-06-statistical-features-of-infinite-jest.md

 }
 {% endhighlight %}

-In Infinite Jest conjunctions often appear in chains of length three or greater.
-The below table shows the top ten most frequently occurring conjunction chains of length three or greater, along with the number of times they occured in the text (the only length six chain is "But and so and but so"):
+Using this list we can find the most frequently occurring uninterrupted conjunction chains, along with the number of times they occured in the text:

 | Conjunction Triples |  | Conjunction Quadruples |  | Conjunction Quintuples |  |
 |-:|:-|-:|:-|-:|:-|